Andrettin/Wyrmsun/readme.txt

 - When multiple builders construct a mine, now all of them will harvest it when completed (previously only the one to initiate the building did).
 - Added base attack icon for the Teuton Catapult.
 - Fixed bug which caused the quantity of carried resources to appear in the interface of units which weren't carrying any resources.
+- Units controlled by the human player no longer attack back if having already been ordered to move or etc.

 * Upgrades
 - Added Granite Catapult Projectile and Metal Catapult Projectile upgrades for the Teutons and Goblins (graphics by Jinn).